 You have a calling to help people heal.

 Throughout the program, students have the opportunity for direct patient interaction through clinical experience at Arnot Ogden Medical Center, which is coupled with in depth classroom training.
-After earning a diploma, our nursing students are ready to work, to sit for the Registered Nurse (RN) boards or go on to earn advanced degrees such as Family Nurse Practitioner (FNP).
+After earning an Associate Degree, our nursing students are ready to work, to sit for the Registered Nurse (RN) boards or go on to earn advanced degrees such as Family Nurse Practitioner (FNP).

 Applying to the Program

 Two year Associate Program

 - Upon completion, students are prepared to take RN boards

 - First step to getting an advanced degree such as Family Nurse Practitioner (FNP)

 - Full-Time study program with classes Monday through Friday

 Program can be completed in two academic years

 Semesters begin in August and end in April